-Production II Lec.
+Image Production II Lec.
 2 Lab.
 3 Cr.
 3 Prerequisite: a grade of "C" or higher in RADT 1002, BIOL 1162, RADT 1014, RADT 1024, ENGL 1002, and MATH 1021.
 Corequisite: RADT 1005 and 1007.
 The comprehensive study of technical factors and variables that affect the photographic and geometric quality are analyzed.
-The focus is on methods of processing with practical application: related desian construction requirements for development. processing, and veiling.
-Practice in the radiographic laboratories provides competency building in sensitometric measurements and processor monitoring.
+The focus is on methods of processing with related practical application; design construction requirements for development, processing. and veiling.
+Practice in radiographic laboratories provides competency building in sensitometric measurements and processor monitoring.